-Top 6 Azure Security Tools and Features
+Top 6 Azure Security Tools, Features, and Best Practices

 Nowadays, it is evident that the rapid growth of cloud computing has changed how organizations operate.
 Many organizations increasingly rely on the cloud to drive their daily business operations.
 The cloud is a single place for storing, processing and accessing data; it’s no wonder that people are becoming addicted to its convenience.